 Grants and Programs Staff

 Aurora came to Washington, D.C. in 1992, after being selected by the Congressional Hispanic Caucus Institute for a public policy fellowship and, thereafter, held positions with the Office of Senator Claiborne Pell from Rhode Island, the Special Assignment Unit at Cable News Network (CNN), and the Office of Senate Fair Employment Practices.
 She received her undergraduate degree from the University of California at Berkeley where she received her A.B. in the Social Science Field with an emphasis in International Relations and also studied the law and economics of international relations at the Institute of Political Science at the Université de Lyon, Lumiére II in Lyon, France.
-She completed an M.B.A. at the Kogod School of Business at American University with a specialization in International Business and is fluent in French and Spanish and has working profiency of Italian.
+She completed an M.B.A. at the Kogod School of Business at American University with a specialization in International Finance and is fluent in French and Spanish and has working profiency of Italian.